aefkin/gran-turismo/README.md

   --max_redirects MAX_REDIRECTS
                         Max number of redirects to follow.
 Defaults to 10 --max_engines MAX_ENGINES
                         Max number of crawling engines to start.
+Defaults to 10
-Defatuls to 10 --bf_expected_urls BF_EXPECTED_URLS
+  --bf_expected_urls BF_EXPECTED_URLS
                         Bloom filter option.
 Expected number of URLs in the bloom filter.
-Defatults to 1000 --bf_error_rate BF_ERROR_RATE
+Defaults to 1000 --bf_error_rate BF_ERROR_RATE
                         Bloom filter option.
 Desired error rate in false positives.
-Defaults to 0.001 --version             show program's version number and exit -v {0,1,2,3}, --verbosity {0,1,2,3}
+Defaults to 0.001 --limit LIMIT         Limit number of crawled URLs.
+Defaults to 500000 --collect-all         By default GT only stores 4xx and 5xx URLs.
+Enabling this flag it would also collect other URLs --version             show program's version number and exit -v {0,1,2,3}, --verbosity {0,1,2,3}
                         Verbosity level; 0=minimal output, 1=normal output,